toddaustin07/Heatmiser/README.md

 Here you configure the IP address of your neoHub device if it wasn't automatically found during network scan.

 ##### Neohub API Access Token
-Here you provide the token you created above through the Heatmiser app
+Here you provide the token you created above through the heatmiser app

 ##### Refresh Frequency
 Your neoHub will be polled on a periodic basis to get the latest data from all your thermostats.
 Configure how often you want this to occur.
 The default is every 60 seconds.
 More frequent polling will require more driver activity on the SmartThings hub, more network activity, and more processing required for the neoHub, so take this into account when choosing your desired frequency.